fkurz/enum-type/README.md

 <!-- prettier-ignore -->
 - `.keys(): string[]`
--

   Return the key set as an `Array`.
 - `.entries(): Array<string[]>`

   Return the entry set as an `Array` of `Array`s.
-The inner `Array`s have fixed length two the key being at index zero and the value being at index one.
+The inner `Array`s have fixed length two where the first element stores the index and the second element stores the value.
 - `.values(): any[]`

   Return the value collection as an `Array`.